googleforgames/open-match/README.md

 ### Evaluator

-The Evaluator resolves conflicts when multiple matches want to include the same player(s).
+The Evaluator resolves conflicts when multiple MMFs select the same player(s).

 The Evaluator is a component run by the Matchmaker Function Orchestrator (MMFOrc) after the matchmaker functions have been run, and some proposed results are available.
-The Evaluator looks at all the proposed matches, and if multiple proposals contain the same player(s), it breaks the tie.
-In many simple matchmaking setups with only a few game modes and matchmaking functions that always look at different parts of the matchmaking pool, the Evaluator may functionally be a no-op or first-in-first-out algorithm.
+The Evaluator looks at all the proposals, and if multiple proposals contain the same player(s), it breaks the tie.
+In many simple matchmaking setups with only a few game modes and well-tuned matchmaking functions, the Evaluator may functionally be a no-op or first-in-first-out algorithm.
 In complex matchmaking setups where, for example, a player can queue for multiple types of matches, the Evaluator provides the critical customizability to evaluate all available proposals and approve those that will passed to your game servers.

 Large-scale concurrent matchmaking functions is a complex topic, and users who wish to do this are encouraged to engage with the [Open Match community](https://github.com/GoogleCloudPlatform/open-match#get-involved) about patterns and best practices.